cloudnativelabs/kube-router/docs/large-networks03.md

 ![largenetwork](../docs/img/large-networks06.jpg)

-Using the "kubectl get node" command, you can see three new kubernetes nodes in the white font section:
+Using the `kubectl get node` command, you can see three new kubernetes nodes in the white font section:

 ```
 [root@k8s-master ~]# kubectl get node